Ulthran/udt/README.md

 export OPENAI_API_KEY=yourkey
 ```

+3. Edit `team.json` to list your full roster and any nicknames.

-3. Start the server:
+4. Start the server:

 ```bash
 node server.js
 ```

-4. Open your browser to `http://localhost:3000`.
+5. Open your browser to `http://localhost:3000`.

 ## Usage